Kirbyt97/tucker-podcast-moves/index.md

 I listened to four episodes of Season 1 of *Serial*.
 Most episodes are formatted the exact same way.
 Koenig typically structures her podcasts like the following:
 1. Introduction to the days topic (Exposition)
-1. Some episodes include police recordings (Episode 4) or interviews to introduce the topic before Koenig speaks
+1. Some episodes include police recordings (Episode 4) or interviews to further enhance the introduction before Koenig speaks
 1. Koenig will then make a point about Adnan Syed's case
 1. There will then be evidence to support that point.
 This evidence can take the form of: interviews, police recording, evidence, and even diary readings
 1. Next, Koenig will typically include a counterpoint to refute the previous topic- whether it be in Adnan's favor or not.
 The same evidence will be included